riteshzd/react-clock/README.md

 # React Clock

-The React-Clock application is a dynamic webpage which displays the current time for all available timezones in either Digital format or Analog format as per the User's choice.
+The React-Clock application (I call it Cloked) is a dynamic webpage which displays the current time for all available timezones in either Digital format or Analog format as per the User's choice.
 The User can also opt for a Dark mode as per choice.